-Here’s what you need to know about baby hiccupping in the womb, and when to contact your doctor.
+Here’s what you need to know about baby hiccuping in the womb, and when to contact your doctor.

 On average, fetal movement can first be felt between weeks 13 and 25.
-It often starts as little butterfly kicks, or might feel like popcorn popping in your belly.
-After awhile, you’ll feel kicks, rolls, and nudges throughout the day.
+It often starts as little butterfly kicks, or it might feel like popcorn popping in your belly.
+After a while, you’ll feel kicks, rolls, and nudges throughout the day.

-It’s important to note that after week 32, you shouldn’t experience fetal hiccups every day.
-Contact your doctor if your baby continues to hiccup daily after this point, with the episodes lasting over 15 minutes.
-Also let your doctor know if your baby has three or more series of hiccups in a day.
+You may want to contact your doctor if your baby continues to hiccup daily after this point, with the episodes lasting over 15 minutes, or if your baby has three or more series of hiccups in a day.